BLACK STUDIES PUBLIC EVENTS CURATORSHIP GRANTS

 FOR FACULTY AND GRADUATE STUDENTS

 The UC Consortium for Black Studies in California invites applications for public events curatorship grants for ladder-rank faculty and graduate students at any campus in the University of California system.
-These grants are intended to fund a public event (lectures, readings, symposia or conferences, performances, film screenings, and other programming) proposed and planned by faculty or graduate students for 2017.
+These grants are intended to fund a public event (lectures, readings, symposia or conferences, performances, film screenings, and other programming) proposed and planned by faculty or graduate students for calendar year 2018.
 These events should pertain in a strong and identifiable way to Black history, culture, or life, and special priority will be given to collaborative or cross-campus projects.
+All events must take place by or before October 31, 2018.

 While grant amounts will vary, we anticipate that the average amount per grant will be in the $2,000-$5,000 range based on availability of funding.
 These grants may be used in conjunction with funds from other sources.